 People may wonder why I list Biblical Greek and Hebrew as languages that I know, yet I am not listed as a Greek or Hebrew tutor.
 The reason is that WyzAnt, due to subject demand, focuses on the current languages whereas I have studied their Biblical forms.
 Although similar, these languages are different enough that I don't feel justified naming myself as a tutor for them in their current forms.
 I cannot converse in these languages, but I can study ancient texts such as the Bible.
 This is an important clarification to make and one that many people do not understand.
 Regardless, should anyone be interested in learning Biblical Greek and Biblical Hebrew, I would be glad to assist them.
 Thrilled, in fact.
 The reasons for learning these languages are numerous, even if you're not a Christian.
 The Bible was not the only text written in Biblical Greek or Biblical Hebrew, though it is the most well-known.
 Classical Greek is very similar to Biblical Greek.
 Even though I have never... read more

 2005 - Inquiry about tutoring students with special needs. -----Original Message----- Subject: [IWORSHIP] B'nei Mitzvah and transliterations Dear friends, If you are presented with a student who is not mentally challenged but is language challenged, do you allow an English transliteration of their Torah portion to be used for learning purposes?
 Do you allow these transliterations to be placed in the Torah on the day of the ceremony?
 Do you allow Hebrew-with-vowels sheets to be placed in the Torah?
 We are having an on-going philosophical question about allowing transliterations to be used when a student just can't "get it."
 (Some of the kids have terrible memories.
 Some of the kids can barely read English).
-If we said, "No, you can't do it from a transliteration and therefore you won't "read" from the Torah nor will we make it APPEAR that you are reading from the Torah, would this diminish the sense of becoming a Bar or Bat and diminish the sense of accomplishment... read more
+If we said, "No, you can't do it from a transliteration and therefore you won't "read" from the Torah nor will we make it APPEAR that you are reading from the Torah, would this diminish the sense of becoming a Bar or Bat and diminish... read more